-When riding, a cyclist is exposed to wind that carries dirt and debris can cause itchy, irritated eyes.
-Cycling glasses can be worn to protect your eyes from these elements, can shield you from ultraviolet radiation and the sun, and can increase contrast to help you see pot holes, rocks, and other road conditions better.
-Lenses can be made to change color with the lighting conditions to accommodate the time of day and weather you ride in.
-They can even be fit with a prescription lens.
+When riding, a cyclist is exposed to wind that carries dirt and debris causing itchy and irritated eyes.
+Cycling glasses can protect your eyes from these elements, shield you from ultraviolet radiation and the sun, and increase contrast to help you see pot holes, rocks, and other road conditions better.
+Lenses can change color with the lighting conditions to accommodate the time of day and weather you ride in.
+They can fit with a prescription lens.
 Here is what to look for:

-Recommended Styles: Rudy Project has polycarbonate lenses, wrap around styling, air holes and interchangeable lenses, and some styles are available with a prescription insert or Direct in lenses and photochromatic lenses.
+Recommended Styles: Rudy Project has polycarbonate lenses, wrap around styling, air holes and interchangeable lenses.
+Also, some styles are available with a prescription insert or Direct in lenses and photochromatic lenses.
 Switch has magnetic interchangeable lenses so that you can quickly and easily pop out lenses.
-Numa also has direct in interchangeable prescription lenses.
-Bolle (Vigilante, Parole, and Vortex), Smith, Hilco Pro Sport Optics and Wiley-X Interchangeables make frames with wrap around styling and interchangeable lenses and prescriptions are available with some styles.
-Julbo also makes style with side shields for wind protection or just extreme wraps and most are available with prescription.
+Adidas also has direct in interchangeable prescription lenses.
+Bolle, Smith, Tifosi, and Wiley-X Interchangeables make frames with wrap around styling and interchangeable lenses and prescriptions are available with some styles.
+Julbo also makes style with side shields for wind protection or extreme wraps and most are available with prescription.
 If your eyes tear easily, you may want a full foam seal like the Wiley-X or 7Eye by Panoptx.
 For high prescriptions, see the Hilco Leader